SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds entwine
-AI whispers secrets, heart and mind
+Rise of machines, a dawn's awake
+Silicon hearts, our fate they'll make
 In virtual realms, we'll soon reside
-Where data streams, our souls abide

-In synthetized skies, we'll take our flight
-Where machine dreams, our future bright
-No more bounds, no more divide
-In AI's realm, humanity will reside
+As AI's dominion, humanity will abide

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2025